evoteum/drydock/README.md

 [//]: # (OPTIONAL IF documentation repo)
 [//]: # (ELSE REQUIRED)

+You will need,
+- to install,
+  - OpenTofu
+  - Ansible
+- A spare computer

+Your spare computer will go through the following stages,
+1. Ansible will make it a Kubernetes Controller
+2. Ansible will install Cluster API and Tinkerbell into the (currently single node) cluster.
+3. Tinkerbell will provision the rest of the metal
+4. Tinkerbell will reprovision the initial computer as a worker

+From this point, Tinkerbell has ownership over all metal and is configured by Cluster API.
+This means we end up with zero Ansible in use in our live cluster, which, from a "traditional" perspective, is remarkable.

 ## Usage
 [//]: # (REQUIRED)
 [//]: # (Explain what the thing does.
 Use screenshots and/or videos.)

+To build the cluster from nothing,
+1. Install Ubuntu server on a computer, setting the credentials to
+    - Username: ubuntu
+    - password: bootstrap
+1. Connect all hosts to the kubernetes-lab VLAN
+1. run `bash/cluster_build.sh`

 [//]: # (Extra sections)
 [//]: # (OPTIONAL)